Last Updated on

 Keep the radio or television on when you are not home.

-In severe cases your veterinarian may recommend putting your cat on anti-anxiety medication such as Clomicalm, Prozac or Buspar this is to be used in conjunction with behaviour modification.
+In severe cases, it may be necessary to put the cat on anti-anxiety medication such as Clomicalm, Prozac or Buspar this is to be used in conjunction with behaviour modification.

 If behaviour modification and medications don’t work your veterinarian may be able to recommend a feline behaviourist who can work with you and your cat.